Bachelor of Arts Degree (B.A.)

 Journalism: Liberal Arts

-Students majoring in Government or Classical Liberal Arts have the option of taking a broad range of courses without declaring a track.
+Students majoring in Government have the option of taking a broad range of courses without declaring a track.
 Students who major in Journalism must choose between the Political Journalism and Liberal Arts tracks.

 Major Electives are built into all academic majors.
 Major Electives require students to choose courses that meet certain qualifying conditions.
 Generally, the course must be an upper-level course (junior or senior) within selected course prefixes.
 Major elective requirements are included in the required 46-48 major credits.